Time zero regularity of Ricci flow: Introduction

 There are a number of well-known prior results establishing that non-negativity of certain types of curvature are preserved under Gromov-Hausdorff convergence.
 The theory of Alexandrov spaces deals with the case of nonnegative sectional curvature, while the theory of optimal transportation can handle nonnegative Ricci curvature in arbitrary dimension.
 Nonnegativity of scalar curvature is not preserved under Gromov-Hausdorff convergence (see also \cite{LT2}).

 We will give the proof of Theorem \ref{WPIC1_lim_thm} in Section \ref{GH_WPIC1_sect}.
-The strategy we adopt is to construct a local Ricci flow starting with some neighbourhood of an arbitrary point in the $n$-Riemannian limit as initial data, and to show that this flow almost preserves the $\K$ lower bound.
+The strategy we adopt is to construct a local Ricci flow starting with the $n$-Riemannian limit as initial data, and to show that this flow almost preserves the $\K$ lower bound.
 By the time zero regularity of Theorem \ref{IC1_thm} the flow extends smoothly down to time zero, and so the initial data inherits the $\K$ lower bounds of the flow.
 Slight variants of this strategy are possible, all reducing to the regularity theory of Deruelle-Schulze-Simon.
 It is interesting to compare the general strategy with Bamler's proof \cite{bamler} of the preservation of scalar curvature lower bounds under $C^0$ convergence of metric tensors.

 0.5cm

 \emph{Acknowledgements:} PT was supported by EPSRC grant EP/T019824/1.